But Mary treasured up all these things, pondering them in her heart.

 Wait, what?
 Why?

 What are we pondering?
 Where are we fixing our focus?

 That first Christmas was much more than merry.
 It was sacred… holy… filled with wonder and worship.

 So that’s the challenge.
-For us to lay aside nonsensical controversies, behaviors and distractions, and instead focus on celebrating a merry and meaningful, Messiah-focused Christmas.
+For us to lay aside nonsensical controversies, behaviors and distractions, and instead fix our hearts on celebrating a merry and meaningful, Messiah-focused Christmas.